AlanChumsawang/accounting-ledger/README.md

 ### Implementing Multiple Filters in Java

 In the `Reports.java` file, the `customSearch` method practices implementing multiple filters when searching through a list of transactions.
-This method allows users to filter transactions based on start date, end date, description, vendor, and amount.
-The method searches through each transaction and checks if it matches all the provided criteria.
-If a transaction meets all the conditions, it is printed out.

 ![Alt text](images/customSearch.png)